Sorry pelo atraso ( late ), mas como eh pouco lido não vejo maiores problemas ! ha ha ha !

 As pianist BM mentions in his lengthy and well thought-out liner notes, organist Sam Yahel, tenor saxophonist JR and drummer BB each have the ability to sound like themselves no matter what the setting or the dominant style.
 Yahel is one of the most original organists of his generation for even when his tone recalls JIMMY SMITS, his choice of notes does not.
 JR and BB also have original sounds and the three have played together on numerous occasions, often under the saxophonist's leadership.
 On Truth and Beauty, they perform six of Yahel's originals and three obscurities including ORNETTE COLEMAN's challenging "Check Up" and PAUL SIMON's relatively lightweight but lyrical "Night Game."
 JR and Yahel blend together particularly well, with the ensembles logically leading to the solos and lots of close interaction.
 While none of the individual originals have memorable themes, the set of complex post-bop has a definite charm that grows.

-"Music Maestro Please" - Freddy Cole & the Bill Charlap Trio
+Freddy Cole with The Bill Charlap Trio

 Para aqueles que gostam da voz do Freddy Cole com companhia de um bom mas burocratico trio.

-Michael G. Nastos
+By Michael G. Nastos

 Jazz singer Freddy Cole has accompanied himself on piano for decades, but here he turns that task over to the quite able Bill Charlap on a program of well-worn standards and a handful of lesser-known tunes.
 Cole's sweet, soulful, robust voice has held him in good stead over the years, and continues to retain that refined, aged yet timeless texture.
 He plays pretty piano in primarily balladic mode, while the famed Washington rhythm team (bassist Peter and drummer Kenny) is as reliable as any.
 Quite a few of the compositions are plucked from the '30s, like "If I Love Again," "Once in a While," and "You Leave Me Breathless."
 There are two midtempo numbers, including a scatted intro on "There Are Such Things," and two voice/piano duets, the downhearted blues "Why Did I Choose You?," and the equally blues-trodden medley "Don't Take Your Love from Me/I Never Had a Chance."
 Another obscure song, "You Could Hear a Pin Drop," evokes a mood apropos of its title, written by Bobby Cole (no relation).
 The finale — the old Johnny Mercer novelty "How Do You Say auf Wiedersehn?" — could be Heidi Klum's Project Runway closing theme song.
 There are no real sparks flying here, just palpable empathy among the supportive backup participants, evidence of a low, slow, steady blue flame that burns forever in everybody's heart, kept quite alive and well by troubadour Cole.This CD was nominated for a Grammy award in 2007 for Best Jazz Vocal Album.